Routine use cases

 Full context before the next step

 This note turns a broad face-yoga question into a smaller decision.
-"How to choose a small face yoga step for eye-area comfort sessions" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Small step: eye area comfort sessions" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "How to choose a small face yoga step for eye-area comfort sessions", the important detail is the moment around the routine.
-In a low-energy week where consistency matters more than ambition, "How to choose a small face yoga step for eye-area comfort sessions" is usually a practical decision rather than a promise hunt.
+For "Small step: eye area comfort sessions", the important detail is the moment around the routine.
+In a low-energy week where consistency matters more than ambition, "Small step: eye area comfort sessions" is usually a practical decision rather than a promise hunt.
 The reader is trying to keep private photos contextual rather than definitive, so the first move should be observable: return to a trusted source when a claim sounds too strong.
-If that choice makes the next session easier to repeat for "How to choose a small face yoga step for eye-area comfort sessions", the.
+If that choice makes the next session easier to repeat for "Small step: eye area comfort sessions", the article has done its job.
+If "Small step: eye area comfort sessions" only creates more searching, pause before.

 Section 2